rOpenSpain/spanish/README.md

 - to_number() needs clean text.
 So it must be previously cleaned & removed extraneous words, symbols or cents.
 - Quantities MUST be written in a correct Spanish (this is not a grammar tool).
 - The upper limit is up to the millions range.
-- geocode_cadastral() requests to catastro website.

-# BE WARNED: You'll be banned if many requests to catastro are made in short time. #
-- Because of that geocode_cadastral() waits two seconds between requests.